Next-Gen Sentence Embeddings with Multiple Negatives Ranking Loss

 Because these two sentences are processed separately, it creates a siamese-like network with two identical BERTs trained in parallel.
 In reality, there is only a single BERT being used twice in each step.

 BERT outputs 512 768-dimensional embeddings.
 We convert these into averaged sentence embeddings using mean-pooling.
-Using the siamese approach, we produce two of these per step — one for the anchor that we will call a, and another for the positive called p.
+Using the siamese approach, we produce two of these per step — one for the anchor that we will call a

 # define mean pooling function